juno-ode/Rivy_GUIeditor/README.md

 # Rivy_GUIeditor
 This is Rivy's GUI engine editor

-The Rivy-engine-editor Completion Check List to release
+The Rivy Game Engine-editor Completion Check List to release
 ---
 you can download the project manager if whanted go to the releases and click on one of them
 ---